Many people believe that sexual assault is only committed by men against women. While

 319 Central Avenue - Dunkirk

-FRED ASSIST - formerly known as Birth Control Information Clinic (BCIC): Sexual health clinic that offers services to male and female SUNY Fredonia students.
+FRED ASSIST - formerly known as Birth Control Information Clinic (BCIC): Sexual health clinic that offers services to all Fredonia students.
+Services include:

-Services include: pap smears, testing for Chlamydia and gonorrhea (urine test for
+pap smears, testing for chlamydia and gonorrhea (urine test for males & females),

-males & females), emergency contraception (at clinics only), and hormonal contraception.
+emergency contraception (at clinics only), and hormonal contraception.
+Please see

 by a medical staff and student volunteers staff office hours to answer questions regarding